 The Problem Zone

 Nowadays, sharing passwords for services like Netflix and Hulu is incredibly common.
-In fact, 46 percent of American adults confess to doing it according to Consumer Reports.
-But all that streaming has a price: Variety estimates that streaming entertainment costs the industry about $500 million in 2015 from shared logins.
+In fact, 46 percent of American adults confess to doing it, according to Consumer Reports.
+But all that streaming has a price: Variety estimates that streaming entertainment cost the industry about $500 million in 2015 from shared logins.